 Special topics offered in the past and those currently offered are the following:

-- Consumer Insights: Taught by Dr. Catellier, this course will teach students to develop the skills necessary to target and understand audiences in integrated marketing communications.
+- Consumer Insights: This course will teach students to develop the skills necessary to target and understand audiences in integrated marketing communication.
 The course focuses on an understanding of demographic and psychographic characteristics of an audience and using that information to create effective communications

-- Totally iPad Journalism: Dr. Hendrickson teaches this mobile journalism class online.
-Every student will use their own iPad, provided by the department, by doing individual and team assignments that incorporate traditional and basic multimedia storytelling techniques and tools including writing for the web, audio and video recording, blogging, and the use of social media for news gathering and presentation.
+- Totally iPad Journalism: Student will use their own iPads, provided by the department, by doing individual and team assignments that incorporate traditional and basic multimedia storytelling techniques and tools including writing for the web, audio and video recording, blogging, and the use of social media for news gathering and presentation.

-- Communication in Health Settings: Dr. Coleman will teach this as the first of four classes on the health communication track.
-This class provides an investigation of the interpersonal communication processes that influence and/or are influenced by health and health contexts.
+- Communication in Health Settings: This class provides an investigation of the interpersonal communication processes that influence and/or are influenced by health and health contexts.
 Topics would include physician patient communication, family and friend communication, and the influence of each on health care, health outcomes, and the management of health.